War in Sudan

 Chad

 Prior to the current war, the country was already hosting several hundreds of thousands of Sudanese refugees.
-Since mid-April 2023, 899 000 displaced refugees and returnees have crossed the border to eastern Chad (according to UN data), and hundreds more keep arriving every day.

-MSF teams work in 3 border regions which have been hosting most of the new arrivals: Ouaddaï, Wadi Fira and Sila, supporting refugees, returnees and host communities.
-MSF provides a wide range of medical services: primary healthcare, malnutrition screening and treatment, vaccination, sexual and reproductive healthcare; through a wide range of modalities: supporting existing local health structures, setting-up hospitals, clinics and Integrated Community Case Management (ICCM) and referral systems, in addition of mobile clinics allowing to reach the most vulnerable communities.
-We are also playing a key-part in large-scale public health initiatives such as responses vaccination campaign, or SCP (seasonal chemoprophylaxis) on the benefits refugee communities.
+In 2024, MSF provided a wide range of medical services: primary healthcare, malnutrition screening and treatment, vaccination, sexual and reproductive healthcare; through a wide range of modalities: supporting existing local health structures, setting-up hospitals, clinics and Integrated Community Case Management (ICCM) and referral systems, in addition of mobile clinics allowing to reach the most vulnerable communities.
+We have also played a key-part in large-scale public health initiatives such as responses vaccination campaign, or SCP (seasonal chemoprophylaxis) on the benefits refugee communities.

 As populations often struggle to acquire water in enough quantity and quality – what increase the risks of water-borne diseases outbreaks and spreading – MSF is constantly working at improving the access to water and sanitation.
 Over the past year, our organisation has been digging boreholes, building and connecting waterpoints in the camps, brought its technical support to other actors, set-up hundreds of latrines, rehabilitated water-pump in host-communities, distributed hundreds of thousands of soap bars.
 An intervention, that among other, contribute to decrease the number of cases of hepatitis E, which is currently an epidemic in the east of the country.